GoogleChrome/web.dev/content/path/fast/serve-images-with-correct-dimensions/codelab-serve-images-correct-dimensions.md

 ![image](./screen-resolution.png)

-This data shows us that 95%+ of the visitors to this site use screen resolutions 1920 pixels wide or less.
+This data indicates that 95%+ of the visitors to this site use screen resolutions 1920 pixels wide or less.

 Using this information we can calculate how wide the image should be: